 Homicide is often considered synonymous with murder, but that is not the case.
 A homicide refers to any act in which a person intentionally or unintentionally kills another person.
 This can refer to murder and manslaughter, which themselves have different degrees and classifications.
 As the circumstances of each homicide case will be different, the penalties for each case will similarly vary.
+At the Law Offices of Randy M. Grossman, our experienced criminal defense attorney provides dedicated legal representation for people charged with homicide in San Diego.
+Call (858) 707-9800 to schedule a free consultation.

 Murder is the intentional killing of another person.
 The difference between first-degree murder and second-degree murder is a question of premeditation.
 First-degree murder is premeditated with malice aforethought, meaning that the person who committed the murder planned the act.
 Second-degree murder is not premeditated or planned, but instead committed in the heat of passion.